open0x20/web-mpwboard/README.md

 You are done!
 Now reload the page and enjoy your new custom app page!

 ## What views can I use for my page?
-To quickly put something into containers you can use a view called `Sheet`.
-You can put anything into sheets, even more sheets!
+To quickly put something into a container you can use a view called `Sheet`.
+You can put anything into sheets... even more sheets!

 ![View of the example page](/docs/example-view-2.png)